JrSchild/RTC.js/README.md

 ### Demo
 The demo has been rewritten and will slowly gain additional features.
 While doing this RTC.js will be tested and developped further.

 To get the demo working start app.js in your node server.
 Change the IP-address and port of the server in index.html.
 Hit your browser and load up index.html.

+[I have put this demo online on my VPS.](http://178.21.20.114/RTC/) This demo will stay up to date with the git repo.

 ### Support
 Chrome and Firefox Nightly.
 Firefox Beta coming soon.